thisisamirv/fastLowess/CONTRIBUTING.md

 git checkout -b feature/your-feature

 # Common commands
-make build      # Build both std and no-std make test       # Run test suite make check      # Run all checks (fmt, clippy, test)
+make build      # Build cpu and gpu variants make test       # Run test suite for both cpu and gpu make check      # Run all checks (fmt, clippy, build, test, doc, examples)
 ```

-### The `dev` Feature Flag

-A `dev` feature flag is used to expose internal modules for testing.
-It is automatically enabled via `.cargo/config.toml` during local development.
+A `dev` feature flag is used to expose internal modules and advanced extensibility points for testing and development.
+These features are explicitly handled via the `Makefile` (e.g., `make build-dev`, `make test-dev`).

 Internal modules are accessible under `fastLowess::internals::*`.
-Note that these APIs are unstable and intended only for internal testing.
+Note that these APIs are unstable and intended only for internal use.
+Advanced development options in builders and executors are marked with `#[doc(hidden)]` to keep the public API clean, and are visually separated in the source code by standardized `// DEV` comment headers.

 ## Pull Requests